How to Book a Mover

 • Built-In Furniture: A handyman or carpenter may be needed to remove and reinstall built-in pieces.

 Anything fastened to the wall or ceiling with bolts or screws, such as curtain rods, shelves, and light fixtures will not be removed by moving companies.
-The customer is in charge of making sure they are taken out and packed before the movers show up.
+The customer is responsible for ensuring they are taken out and packed before the movers show up.

 While moving companies take precautions to protect your belongings, accidents can still happen.
 It is important to check if your disassembled furniture is covered under your moving company’s insurance.